 - how Suez addressed the effects of some of Hybrid’s disadvantages

-Finally, we will describe how Hybrid transformed service levels for users and list the benefits of the conversion.
+Finally, they describe how Hybrid transformed service levels for users and list the benefits of the conversion.

 Handling Textual Data in Planning and Essbase—A Starbucks Case Study – Juan Porter and Rhonda Brigham, Starbucks